Merzasphor/MWSE/docs/source/types/tes3npc.md

 ### `spells`

+*Read-only*.
 A list of spells that the actor has access to.
 It is a tes3spellList, which is a list wrapper with helper functions.
 The actual list is accessed with .iterator. e.g. for _, spell in pairs(npc.spells.iterator) do print(spell.name) end

 **Returns**: